 If you’re worried about cancer, it’s important to give your GP as much information as possible about your symptoms: how they feel, when they happen, how long they have been going on for.
 Tell your doctor you’re worried about cancer, so they can put your mind at rest.
 Read more about talking to doctors.

-Testing for vulva cancer when you have no symptoms is called screening.
-There is no national vulval cancer screening programme in Ireland at present, but the nurse will look at your vulva for any abnormal changes during a cervical smear test.
+Testing for vulval cancer when you have no symptoms is called screening.
+There is no national vulval cancer screening programme in Ireland at present, but the nurse will look at your vulva for any abnormal changes during a cervical check.

 You can also check your own vulva regularly using a mirror.
 It is important to understand what your vulva normally looks like so you will know if anything changes.